Chameleon: Adaptive Fault Tolerance for Distributed Training via Real-time Policy Selection: Background

 \subsection{Limitations of Backup-free Methods}

-This paper focuses on backup-free fault-tolerance methods, which are popular for their resource efficiency in cloud environments.
 In practice, state-of-the-art backup-free methods can be categorized into three main categories: \begin{itemize} \item \textbf{Redundant computation}.
 Bamboo~\cite{thorpe2023bamboo} employs redundant computation within the training pipeline for fault tolerance.
 Each node maintains a replica of its successor and hides the computation overhead within the pipeline bubbles, enabling rapid recovery for a node failure.

-\item \textbf{Dynamic parallelism}.
-Faced with frequent node failures, some works dynamically adjust the parallelism to adapt to the available resources.
+\item \textbf{Dynamic parallelism} means adjusting the parallelism to adapt to the available resources.
 Varuna~\cite{athlur2022varuna} proposed adjusting the pipeline and data parallelism to minimize communication overhead and recover by continuously checkpointing the model states.
-Oobleck~\cite{jang2023oobleck} introduced pipeline templates to run multiple replicas of the pipeline, allowing quick recovery by reconstructing the lost stage from the state redundancy across these replicas.
+Oobleck~\cite{jang2023oobleck} introduced pipeline templates to run multiple replicas of the pipeline and reconstruct the lost stage from the redundant replicas.

 \item \textbf{Data rerouting}.
 Recycle~\cite{gandhi2024recycle} exploits the consistent parameters across different pipelines and reroutes the micro-batches on the failed node to its data-parallel peers.
 Further, it proposed a scheduling mechanism to allow rerouted micro-batches to execute within the inherent pipeline bubbles, minimizing the throughput degradation. \end{itemize}